alokkumax/Interv-assessment/README.md

-# React + Vite
+# React + Vite + Firebase

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Made a polling system with firebase.

+## Features
+1. Live Polling View for Student & Teacher
+2. User registration
+3. Add a Poll with properties
+4. Show ALl Polls in the Database.

+Made with react.